leahgarrett/image-management-system/docs/kick-off-meeting.md

 A simple system that:
 • indexes media and metadata
 • allows fast search and filtering
-• supports tagging and descriptions
+• supports tagging and descriptions, uploaded and added later
 • grows over time without heavy tooling

 ---